• practical perspectives on cultural sensitivity, ethno-ecology and social permaculture

 This course assumes the prior knowledge of the PDC or working knowledge of Permaculture.

-TEACHER: Robyn Francis shares experience and insights from three decades of working as Permaculture trainer and consultant in diverse countries and cultures including India, Indonesia, Fiji, Taiwan, Cuba, Brazil, China, Malaysia, Hong Kong and with indigenous communities in Australia, New Zealand and Taiwan, and as advisor/mentor to Permaculture NGO’s and activists around the world.
-This course was originally developed by Robyn Francis in 1991 and undergoes constant revision in keeping with global changes and their impacts on the world’s poorest and most vulnerable peoples.
+TEACHER: Robyn Francis shares over three decades of experience and insights from her work as a Permaculture trainer and consultant in diverse countries and cultures including India, Indonesia, Fiji, Taiwan, Cuba, Brazil, China, Malaysia, Hong Kong, with indigenous communities in Australia, New Zealand and Taiwan, and as advisor/mentor to Permaculture NGO’s and activists around the world.
+This course was originally developed by Robyn Francis in 1991 and undergoes regular revision in keeping with global changes and their impacts on the world’s poorest and most vulnerable peoples.

 Certification: Participants will receive a Certificate of Completion issued by Permaculture Education and Permaculture College Australia.